radioarcane/radio-arcane.com/_posts/events/dark-castle-fest-2024.md

    Line up - Thursday, September 26th:

-   Frenchy and the Punk, Iris Marlowe, The Dead Speak, Saddle of Southern Darkness, Silver Rein, Molly's Midnight Villains
+   Attrition, Iris Marlowe, The Dead Speak, Saddle of Southern Darkness, Silver Rein, Molly's Midnight Villains

    With a showing of Maciste In Hell afterwards, featuring a contemporary Gothic inspired soundtrack of music curated by Count Grozny.